Applied Economics

 Skills

-• Assess how theory should be combined with empirical observations, ranging from case studies and surveys to experiments and large datasets.
+• Assess how theory can be combined with different types of data—from experiments and surveys to register data and large datasets.

 • Teaching

-The course consists of plenary lectures, class discussions, data labs, and a mandatory group assignment.
+The course consists of plenary lectures, data labs, and a mandatory group assignment.

 The course offers regular teaching and emphasizes physical interaction between students, as well as between students and the course instructors.